TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ### Custom Input
 If the methods contained within this program are inadequet for the type of molecule desired, the accessory command line tool `customPol` may be useful.
 It can read Smiles, Smarts or Inchi strings and produce a `.mol` file that can be read for calculations with the master script.

-Use the following to show instructions for this script.
+Use the following to show instructions for this script:\
 `customPol -h`

 ### Random Composition